 Spéos also preserves the Maison-Nicéphore Niépce Museum, where the very first photo in the world was taken by the creator of the photo himself: Nicéphore Niépce.
 The Museum was awarded the prestigious title “Maisons des Illustres” by the Ministry of Culture in 2013, sponsored by the Academy of Sciences and the Academy of Fine Arts.

 French Government accreditation

-Spéos programs delivering the RNCP level 7 Title are registered in the Répertoire National des Certifications Professionnelles (RNCP) by successive decrees of 7 August 2008, 17 November 2011, 22 December 2014 and 25 February 2016 – published in the Journal Officiel of March 17th, 2016.
+Spéos professional photography programs delivering the RNCP level 7 Title are registered in the Répertoire National des Certifications Professionnelles (RNCP) by successive decrees of 7 August 2008, 17 November 2011, 22 December 2014 and 25 February 2016 – published in the Journal Officiel of March 17th, 2016.
 This last registration covers 5 years with effect until 17 March 2021.
 The RNCP title is awarded by the CNCP (Commission Nationale de la Certification Professionnelle –

 National Committee for Professional Certification), placed under the authority of the French minister in charge of vocational training.